Rokiis1/roadmap/test_case_design/4_level/4_level_case_design.md

  End
  ```

 In this function, there are multiple statements, including the function declaration, the `if` condition, and the two possible output statements.
+The `else` block also contains statements that must be executed to achieve full coverage.

 If only one test case is used, for example `compareNumbers(20, 10)`, only part of the code will be executed.
-The `else` branch will never run, leaving some statements untested.
+The `else` and its `console.log` statement will never run, leaving those statements untested.

 To achieve full statement coverage, at least two test cases are required.